Avoiding Estate Taxes On A Death Benefit

 Many people have been told that the death benefit of a life insurance policy is not taxable.
 While this is true with respect to income taxes (barring some exceptions), you may be surprised to learn that the death benefit of a life insurance policy is indeed subject to federal and state estate taxes.
 Yet these taxes, too, can be avoided.

 If properly drafted, an irrevocable life insurance trust will permit you and your family to eliminate the estate tax consequences of life insurance.
-For decades, the attorneys at Quinlivan & Hughes, P.A., have assisted individuals in St. Cloud and throughout Minnesota in the establishment of irrevocable life insurance trusts, and have helped to safeguard their clients’ families from estate taxes.
+For decades, the attorneys at Quinlivan & Hughes, P.A., have assisted individuals throughout Minnesota in the establishment of irrevocable life insurance trusts, and have helped to safeguard their clients’ families from estate taxes.

 What Is A Life Insurance Trust?